News & Events

 Open Days

-Open Days are held on the second Sunday of every month* between 2 pm and 5 pm at the Letty Armstrong Resource Centre, and are open to the public.
-Members attend on a roster basis to answer queries relating to family or Linton history.
+Open Days are held on the second Sunday of every month* between 2 pm and 5 pm at the Letty Armstrong Resource Centre and are open to the public.
+Members volunteer on a roster basis to answer queries relating to family or Linton history.

 Members and non-members are welcome to come on Open days and look at our collection, and make copies of documents and photographs if they wish for a nominal fee.